 Example.
 If you get up late – even because electricity went out – causing the alarm not to sound, resulting in a whole chain of “unfavourable” events; be careful to elevate the devil to a place he does not deserve [claiming the devil caused all that].
 Often [only] we are the cause.
 You could have set your cellphone alarm, or whatever alternative means, as a wake-up call and the outcome would have been very different Stop being a weakling that wants to blame someone (something) else “bigger than you” – be mature and response + able = responsible!
 Be a kingly priest!

 A theory is deducted from Job 1:6-12 that Satan probably [also] had a task to report to God about people – and by observing people, then saw how easily ignorance could destroy those without Seed in them, so he specializes as a slanderer and an accuser (Rev 12:10; Job 1:9-11; Zech 3:1).
 However, God does not need Satan’s report, humans place themselves where they spiritually are by their choice – either trusting God [and His Word], or themselves [or other humans words].
 But rebellion, cynicism, self-centredness, depression, and accusing [slander] originated with Satan.
 Most significant of all, the accusation that God is not fit to be the Ruler of His creation [including angels].
 For this, the devil – who was on the earth from the beginning – and the “messengers” (not necessarily “angels”!) influenced by him.
 So the “fallen angels” that was thrown out of heaven (Rev 12:7; Lk 10:18; Jude 6; 2 Pet 2:4), could be false teachers (Jn 10:1-10) listening to their father (of all lies).
 In what “heaven” did this happen?
 The third heaven [realm, dimension of Lk 17:20,21 and it happened on the cross of Jesus at Golgatha!
-See the paper “heaven” by the author for a little better exegesis and for now contemplate Rev 11:15 with Lk 17:20,21; Eph 2:19 (vs.16-22); Heb 12:1.
+See the meditation “heaven” by the author for a little better exegesis and for now contemplate Rev 11:15 with Lk 17:20,21; Eph 2:19 (vs.16-22); Heb 12:1.
 You will also note that Rev 15:5,8; and Rev16:17 was written by the same John later who in Jn 19:30 reminded us that Jesus said “It is finished”; just like Matthew told us that the veil was rent and we now in Christ directly enter the throne of grace to obtain mercy; and mercy is for Life!
 Satan is judged (Jn 16:11); and even those being misled by him [placing more trust in his twisted ideas (Jn 3:17-20)].
 The devil was bad from the beginning (Gal 4:27, with v 1-5; and Jn 8:40-44, are those outside His Body, His Church).
 Inside His Body, His Church, you were given control (Heb 2:8).
 As long as you take thoughts captive for Christ, you are safe.
 Whenever Satan (or any of his fallen hierarchy, fallen stars) tries to remind you of your past, you remind them of their future.
 My prayer for you, as written by Peter in his second epistle – take this, meditate on it, make it your own.
 Let this year be different, the best you have ever lived… the choice is with you – choose life in ALL your situations that you may LIVE.
 Then it becomes easy to obey Mt 10:8…

 - A “school” originally referred to a person, and only later started to refer to the institution that followed the teaching of that person.
 So the school’s “pupils” (as in eyes), allow light in to see what the teacher sees, and so become “enlightened”.
 Followers are disciples, you see…